Transitioning from Summer to Fall with Chronic Illness

 1. Layer Up Wisely

 Fall weather can be unpredictable, ranging from chilly mornings to warm afternoons.
 Layering becomes key to staying comfortable throughout the day.
 Choose breathable, adaptive clothing that allows you to easily add or remove layers.
-Adaptive clothing like Spoonie Threads’ support sleeves and zip-access shirts make it easier to adjust to changing temperatures while accommodating medical devices.
+Adaptive clothing like Spoonie Threads’ support sleeves and zip-access hoodies or snap-access shirts make it easier to adjust to changing temperatures while accommodating medical devices.

 2. Stay Hydrated